learning-zone/angular-basics/README.md

 ```
 #### Q. ***What is a parameterized pipe?***

 A pipe can accept any number of optional parameters to fine-tune its output.
 The parameterized pipe can be created by declaring the pipe name with a colon (` : `) and then the parameter value.
 If the pipe accepts multiple parameters, separate the values with colons.
-Let\'s take a birthday example with a particular format(dd/mm/yyyy)
+Lets take a birthday example with a particular format(dd/mm/yyyy)
 ```typescript
 import { Component } from '@angular/core';